I wash my face like I was my dishes.

 The Bottom Line

 I wouldn’t say konjac sponges are a must have, but you’ll miss out if you don’t ever give them a try.
-They cleanse and exfoliate skin at the same time, taking your skincare routine up a notch, leaving your skin softer, smoother, and brighter.
+They cleanse and exfoliate skin at the same time, taking your skincare routine up a notch.
+Share your experience in the comments below.

 Have you ever used a konjac sponge?
 What do you think of them?